pytest-dev/pytest/doc/en/skipping.rst

 Marking a test function to be skipped
 -------------------------------------------

-The simplest way to skip a function is to mark it with the `skip` decorator (added in 2.8) which may be passed an optional `reason`:
+The simplest way to skip a test function is to mark it with the `skip` decorator (added in 2.8) which may be passed an optional `reason`:

     @pytest.mark.skip(reason="no way of currently testing this")